kencormican/milestoneProjectTwo/READMe.md

 -   Interactive elements:
     All maps and charts rendered using the Google API provide an inherent degree of interactivity.
-    Seperately, the default behaviour of the Navbar toggler, Map, Bar, Table and Pie Charts has been altered to provise a more user friendly experience.
+    Separately, the default behaviour of the Navbar toggler, Map, Bar, Table and Pie Charts has been altered to provide a more user friendly experience.

--   The Headline Data provides Total Confirmed Cases and Total Confirmed Deaths The Heat Map provides County specicfic data on hover The Bar Charts provide a Daily Timeline Confirmed Cases & Deaths since the pandemic began.
+-   The Headline Data provides Total Confirmed Cases and Total Confirmed Deaths The Heat Map provides County specific data on hover The Bar Charts provide a Daily Timeline Confirmed Cases & Deaths since the pandemic began.
     The Table provide Total Confirmed Cases, Deaths and Median Age on a county by county basis.
     The Doughnut Charts allow the end user to select Nationwide statistics based on Age, Gender, No of Hospitalisations and transmission Type.

 -   A Tooltip type Helper menu can also be provided by selecting instructions from the Navigation menu.
-    Loader gifs have been added while the data is being process to improve the end user expereince.
+    Loader gifs have been added while the data is being process to improve the end user experience.

 --------